tulpy/AzureFoundations/docs/Deploy/ES-schema.md

 One of the essential capabilities of ARM, is the template orchestration engine that allows users to declare their Resource compositions, and deploy to one or more *scopes* in Azure.
 With the philosophy that everything in Azure is a Resource, that means you can declare the goal-state of your Azure Tenant as a whole and all its Resources using ARM templates.

-This article will help you to familiarize with the [Enterprise-Scale ARM template](../../../../../AzOps/blob/main/template/tenant.json), which consist on one and only one ARM template (one template to rule them all).
-We recommend to also explore the [Examples](../../../../tree/main/examples) to understand how parameter files are used to provide the Resources as objects to the template.

-## ARM template objectives for Enterprise-Scale
+## ARM template objectives for Azure Foundations

-Some of the key [design principles](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles) of Enterprise-Scale is to have a single control and management plane, be Azure native and aligned to the platform roadmap, and employ Azure Policy to enable policy driven governance and management.
-That means we rely on platform capabilities in order to compose and deploy the Enterprise-Scale architecture end-2-end.
+Some of the key [design principles](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles) of Azure Foundations is to have a single control and management plane, be Azure native and aligned to the platform roadmap, and employ Azure Policy to enable policy driven governance and management.
+That means we rely on platform capabilities in order to compose and deploy the architecture end-2-end.

 The objectives includes: